Learning Deep Morphological Networks with Neural Architecture Search: Abstract

 \section{Abstract}

 Deep Neural Networks (DNNs) are generated by sequentially performing linear and non-linear processes.
-Using a combination of linear and non-linear procedures is critical for generating a sufficiently deep feature space.
-The majority of non-linear operators are derivations of activation functions or pooling functions.
-Mathematical morphology is a branch of mathematics that provides non-linear operators for a variety of image processing problems.
-We investigate the utility of integrating these operations in an end-to-end deep learning framework in this paper.
+The combination of linear and non-linear procedures is critical for generating a sufficiently deep feature space.
+Most non-linear operators are derivations of activation functions or pooling functions.
+Mathematical morphology is a branch of mathematics that provides non-linear operators for various image processing problems.
+This paper investigates the utility of integrating these operations into an end-to-end deep learning framework.
 DNNs are designed to acquire a realistic representation for a particular job.
 Morphological operators give topological descriptors that convey salient information about the shapes of objects depicted in images.
 We propose a method based on meta-learning to incorporate morphological operators into DNNs.
-The learned architecture demonstrates how our novel morphological operations significantly increase DNN performance on various tasks, including picture classification and edge detection.
+The learned architecture demonstrates how our novel morphological operations significantly increase DNN performance on various tasks, including picture classification, edge detection, and semantic segmentation.
+Our codes are available at \url{https://nao-morpho.github.io/}.